 We see our efforts as part of a new international feminist movement that organizes resistance not just against Trump and his misogynist policies, but also against the conditions that produced Trump, namely the decades long economic inequality, criminalization and policing, racial and sexual violence, and imperial wars abroad.

 We aim to build relationships of solidarity between diverse organizations of women, and all those who seek to build a global feminist, working class movement.
-We come from many political traditions but are united around the following common principles.

 Click here to view our whole platform